jogi-k/micro-controllers-part3-/slides.md

 * Is a fork of Micro-Python
 * Done/maintained by Adafruit
 * A lot of differences in the libraries
-* Main difference visible : Provides a "real" USB-Drive
+* Main difference visible : Provides a "real" *USB-Drive*
+* Can be used with *any* editor
+* mu_edit is preffered, offers some capabilities

 ---